manub/scalatest-embedded-kafka/README.md

 ### How to use

-* In your `build.sbt` file add the following dependency: `"net.manub" %% "scalatest-embedded-kafka" % "1.0.0" % "test"`
+* In your `build.sbt` file add the following dependency: `"net.manub" %% "scalatest-embedded-kafka_2.12" % "1.0.0" % "test"`
 * Have your `Spec` extend the `EmbeddedKafka` trait.
 * Enclose the code that needs a running instance of Kafka within the `withRunningKafka` closure.
 ```scala